Exterior renovation in Truckee

 Truckee housing and architecture

-Truckee's stock ranges from older Town and Glenshire cabins and chalets to the large Tahoe Donner community and a strong market of mountain-modern custom homes.
+Truckee's stock ranges from older Old Town and Glenshire cabins and chalets to the large Tahoe Donner community and a strong, active market of mountain-modern custom homes.
 Many older properties still wear combustible wood siding poorly suited to current snow-management and freeze-thaw practice — exactly the assemblies we replace with hardened, non-combustible systems.
+The newer custom homes lean toward dark fiber cement and mixed-material facades, where the detailing and clearances matter as much as the board itself.

 Truckee's alpine climate

+The controlling stressors are alpine snow and freeze.
 Winters bring among the heaviest snowpack in populated California and repeated freeze-thaw that mechanically stresses cladding, fasteners, and every transition; summers bring strong UV at altitude.
-There is no hot-valley concern here — the exterior must shed and survive snow and meltwater, tolerate freeze-thaw without cracking, and resist fire, all in one assembly.
+There is no hot-valley concern here.
+The exterior must shed and survive snow and meltwater, tolerate freeze-thaw without cracking, and resist fire — all in one assembly, with the snow load setting the structural and detailing baseline.

 Fire and snow, engineered together

-Truckee carries high wildfire exposure across its forested terrain, so the snow strategy and the fire strategy must be designed together.
-We specify non-combustible fiber cement, fire-aware eave and soffit detailing, generous ground and roof-edge clearances, snow-aware flashing, and a continuous drainage plane.
-Neither hazard is allowed to compromise the other.
+Truckee carries high wildfire exposure across its forested terrain, so the snow strategy and the fire strategy are designed together rather than in sequence.
+We specify non-combustible fiber cement, fire-aware eave and soffit detailing, generous ground and roof-edge clearances, snow-aware flashing, and a continuous drainage plane behind the cladding.
+Neither hazard is allowed to compromise the other, and we document the assemblies so the work supports a homeowner's broader defensible-space effort in the forest.

 Recommended materials for Truckee

 Non-combustible fiber cement with mountain-grade detailing is the recommendation: it satisfies the fire requirement, tolerates freeze-thaw far better than wood, and resists strong altitude UV with high-UV factory finishes.
-In Truckee the clearances, flashing, and ventilation are as important as the board itself.
+In Truckee the clearances, flashing, fasteners, and ventilation are as important as the board itself — the best cladding over poor mountain detailing still fails.
+We spec corrosion- and freeze-aware components so the whole assembly survives the winter, not just the face of it.

 What an exterior project costs in Truckee

-Truckee projects carry premium scope: mountain-grade flashing and clearance detailing, fire hardening, winter-constrained scheduling and access, and substrate and rot discovery on older cabins.
-We assess on site and provide a written, itemized estimate that reflects genuine mountain construction rather than a valley price applied at altitude.
+Cost here reflects genuine mountain construction: mountain-grade flashing and clearance detailing, fire hardening, a winter-constrained season that limits access and scheduling, and substrate and rot discovery on older cabins.
+Steep, forested, snow-affected lots complicate staging and material handling.
+We assess on site and provide a written, itemized estimate that reflects real alpine work rather than a valley price applied at altitude, and your written estimate governs.

 Our process in Truckee